deepak/learn_go/README.md

 In Go, a name is exported if it begins with a capital letter.
 Foo is an exported name, as is FOO.
 The name foo is not exported.

+func add(x int, y int) int {
+}
+to define a function. why not keep it like c ?

+emacs mode for go ?

+import (
+    "fmt"
+    "math"
+)
+what internal data-structure is that ?

+TDD in go. what is the culture regarding tests in the community ?